 To make the most of your shopping experience in Japan, follow some simple tips:

-Shopping at local markets is not only a way to save money, but also an opportunity to learn more about Japanese food culture and support small businesses.
-If you have the chance, it's worth exploring and trying the variety of products these markets offer.
+Shopping at local markets is not only a way to save money, but also an opportunity to better understand Japanese food culture and support small merchants.
+If you have the chance, it is worth exploring and trying the variety of products that these markets offer.